 How to Write an Autobiographical Novel: Essays, by Alexander Chee

-“Writing is a way of going to the depth of Being,” wrote Marguerite Yourcenar, and the sixteen essays that make up Alexander Chee’s 2018 memoir are about the heart of being—and writing, about striving to succeed as a writer, reconciling the pain and trauma of the past, building home and literary community, and learning the craft from inimitable teachers such as Annie Dillard and Deborah Eisenberg.
+“Writing is a way of going to the depth of Being,” wrote Marguerite Yourcenar, and the sixteen essays that make up Alexander Chee’s 2018 memoir are at their heart about writing—but they are also about striving to succeed as a writer, reconciling the pain and trauma of the past, building home and literary community, and learning the craft from inimitable teachers such as Annie Dillard and Deborah Eisenberg.

-In each essay, the author dives deep, mining personal and literary history to reveal the self that drives the work, a chronicle of growing up mixed race, a childhood spent with his father’s family in Korea, his subsequent struggle with the loss of his father, coming of age and coming out, his AIDS activism, and growing into one’s self as a literary citizen and mentor.
+In this collection of contemplative essays, the author dives deep, mining personal and literary history to reveal the self that drives the work.
+These essays chronicle Chee’s life growing up mixed race, a childhood spent with his father’s family in Korea, his subsequent struggle with the loss of his father, coming of age and coming out, his AIDS activism, and growing into one’s self as a literary citizen and mentor.

 Most people misunderstand the crime of sexual abuse.
 They think of stolen youth, a child tucked under the arm and spirited away.
 But it isn’t like someone entering your house and stealing something from you.
 Instead, someone leaves something with you that grows until it replaces you.